tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-chaoscontext.md

 ---
 # ChaosContext

-Describes a map, which is collection of (string, string) type key-value pairs.
+Describes a map, which is a collection of (string, string) type key-value pairs.
 The map can be used to record information about the Chaos run.
-There cannot be more than 100 such pairs.
+There cannot be more than 100 such pairs and each string (key or value) can be at most 4095 characters long.
-This map is set by the starter of the Choas run to optionally store the context about the specific run.
+This map is set by the starter of the Chaos run to optionally store the context about the specific run.

 ## Properties